 If you are listing in 2026:

-• Price strategically.
+- Price strategically.
 Overpricing leads to stale listings.
-Homes priced within 3 percent of market value are selling in a median of 18 days; overpriced homes average 55 days or more.
+Homes priced within 3 percent of market value sell in a median of 18 days; overpriced homes average 55 days or more.

-• Invest in presentation.
-Professional photography, staging, and minor cosmetic updates continue to generate strong returns.
-Well-presented homes are selling for 5–8 percent more than comparable unstaged properties.
+- Invest in presentation.
+Professional photography, staging, and minor cosmetic updates continue to pay off.
+Well-presented homes sell for 5 to 8 percent more than comparable unstaged properties.

-• Leverage spring momentum.
-The March-through-June window remains the most active selling season in the Puget Sound.
-Listing early in this window maximizes buyer competition.
+- Use spring momentum.
+March through June remains the most active selling season in the Puget Sound.
+Listing early in that window maximizes buyer competition.

-• Understand your equity position.
-Many homeowners who purchased before 2022 are sitting on substantial equity.
-A clear understanding of your net proceeds empowers better decision-making about your next move.
+- Know your equity position.
+Many owners who bought before 2022 hold substantial equity.
+A clear view of your net proceeds leads to better decisions about your next move.

 Looking Ahead